miss-marverls/loadsmart/README.md

     (env)~/loadsmart$ cd docs/
     (env)~/loadsmart/docs$ make html

-Project Documentation is available in loadsmart/docs/_build/html/index.html
+Project Documentation is available in loadsmart/docs/_build/html/index.html.
+It can also be accessed using: http://localhost:8000/docs/project

 ## API documentation

-API Documentation can be accessed using: http://localhost:8000/docs
+API Documentation can be accessed using: http://localhost:8000/docs/api